Skip to main content

 Byzantine and Ottoman (4th-19th centuries)

 Byzantine Christians transformed ancient temples into churches.
-Under Ottoman control from 1458, the Parthenon became a mosque whilst the Erechtheion served as residence.
+Under Ottoman control from 1458 (when Sultan Mehmed II peacefully occupied Athens following a treaty), the Parthenon became a mosque while the Erechtheion served as residence.
 The most catastrophic damage occurred during the 1687 Venetian bombardment when an ammunition store inside the Parthenon exploded.

 Modern Era (19th century-present)